Last Updated on February 26, 2021 by Maggie Sutton

 What is a Credit Score?

-Your credit score is a number that represents your credit history and helps a lender or bank calculate the level of “risk” they take on by lending you money.
-The “risk” is the likelihood of you paying the money back.
+Your credit score is a number that represents your credit history.
+It helps a lender or bank calculate the level of risk they take on by lending you money.
+The risk is the likelihood of you paying the money back.
+In order to quantitate that risk, lenders use the credit score system.

 The FICO score rating system is the most commonly used credit score rating system.
 It’s the first thing a lender will look at when you apply.
-Your FICO score can range from 300-850, and 850 is the best possible score.
+Your FICO score can range from 300-850, with 850 being the best possible score.
+FICO takes a few things into consideration to determine your FICO score: payment history (35%), amounts owed (30%), length of credit history (15%), new credit (10%) and credit mix (10%) The following scores are how FICO breaks down your credit rating.

 Your credit score will continue to change over time as you complete new financial transactions.
-The changes can go both ways.
+The changes can both positively and negatively affect your score.
 Good financial habits help keep your credit score strong.
-There are also some practices that can hurt your credit score.
+But, there are also some practices that can hurt your credit score.

 Good Financial Disciplines that Help Your Credit Score